AbYahaya/RatifyV1/README.md

 ✅ **Campaign Management:** Create, view, and manage crowdfunding campaigns with ease.
 ✅ **Donation Tracking:** Track your contributions and campaign progress in real-time.
 ✅ **Automated Refunds:** Claim refunds easily if campaigns do not reach their targets.
+✅ **NFT Receipts:** NFTs minted on campaign creation and donations as digital proof.
 ✅ **Creator Withdrawals:** Withdraw funds securely after successful campaigns.
 ✅ **Blockchain Transparency:** All data and transactions are recorded on-chain.